-GEMTESA® (vibegron) is a new oral medication indicated for the treatment of overactive bladder (OAB) with signs of urge urinary incontinence (UUI), urgency and urinary frequency in adults.
+GEMTESA (vibegron) is an oral medication indicated for the treatment of overactive bladder (OAB) with signs of urge urinary incontinence (UUI), urgency, and urinary frequency in adults.

 GEMTESA approvals

-A new drug application (NDA) for GEMTESA was submitted to the US Food and Drug Administration (FDA) in December 2019, which was accepted for review in March 2020.
+A new drug application for vibegron was submitted to the US Food and Drug Administration (FDA) in December 2019, which was accepted for review in March 2020.

-The FDA approved GEMTESA for the treatment of adults with overactive bladder (OAB) in December 2020.
+The FDA approved vibegron for the treatment of adults with OAB in December 2020.
+Vibegron was commercially launched under the brand name GEMTESA in the US in April 2021.

-Overactive bladder (OAB) is a clinical condition that happens when the muscles of the bladder contract involuntarily.
-When the bladder muscle contracts too frequently or at the wrong time, the person might have signs of an OAB.
+OAB is a clinical condition that happens when the muscles of the bladder contract involuntarily.
+When the bladder muscle contracts too frequently or at the wrong time, the affected person might have signs of an OAB.

 The condition is marked by a sudden need to urinate that is difficult to manage with or without accidental urinary discharge and typically with elevated urinary frequency.
 Unintentional urinary leakage due to urgency is referred to as UUI.
 Excessive urination (usually eight or more times in 24 hours) and nocturnal symptoms are some of the other symptoms of OAB.